keithbuhler/keithbuhler.github.io/README.md

 Design-wise, I started with Dan Sheffler's site and made changes inspired by [Baron Peter Von Elswyk](http://www.rci.rutgers.edu/~pdv12/research.html) and [Andrew M. Bailey](http://www.andrewmbailey.com/).
 After learning a lot about CSS by building from the ground up, I started over with the very powerful and beautiful [Minimal Mistakes Layout](https://mmistakes.github.io/minimal-mistakes/about/) from New York designer Michael Rose, and have made slight changes from there.

+### DIY

+If you know programming, you can make your own similar website easily, over which you have total control.
+If you have zero programming experience, but you are tech-curious, you can do it.
+It will take some work.
+Start [here](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/).
+(Alternately, I could [make yours for you.](/sites))

+### Errata

+[Please send an email](emailto:info@keithbuhler.com) if you spot any typos or dead links.

 ### Copyright

 The content of the site by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Keith Buhler</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-In other words, all rights are reserved, with two exceptions: (1) **Code**: You can fork code on Github.
+In other words, all rights are reserved, with two exceptions: (1) **Code**: Though I retain rights to the content, you are free to copy the style and basic structure of the site by forking it on Github.
 (2) **Fiction**: You can use (but not sell) my fiction and art with proper ascription for your creative projects under Creative Commons License.
 [Contact me](emailto:keithedbuhler@gmail.com) for commercial licensing or for more information.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />